P&O replaces buffets with cafes and restaurants

 Ready for the best year ever

 In Australia, there is a real buzz in the cruise industry as everyone prepares for the upcoming seasons.
-2015-2016 is being referred to as the biggest year in Australian cruise holidays ever!
-P&O’s fleet is set to cruise from 8 home ports in Australia with all 5 of their ships set to dock in Sydney Harbour on November 25, 2015.
+This may be the biggest year in Australian cruise holidays ever!
+P&O’s fleet is set to cruise from 8 home ports in Australia with all 5 of their ships set to dock in Sydney Harbour.
 Pacific Eden and Aria both have itineraries that include Papua New Guinea, Hunter Valley, the Pacific Islands and SeaBreak Comedy Cruises.

-Melbourne is set to welcome its largest ship ever when Carnival Corporation’s impressive Golden Princess makes its way here for the 2015 summer season.
-This grand ship is scheduled to stop off in Sydney first and a first time launch from Fremantle is also expected in the summer.
+Melbourne is set to welcome its largest ship ever when Carnival Corporation’s impressive Golden Princess makes its way here.
+This grand ship is scheduled to stop off in Sydney first and launch from Fremantle.
 With all of this in mind, it is important to note that the Golden Princess is not the biggest ship to dock in Australia.
 For now at least, the Royal Caribbean’s Explorer of the Seas holds that title.